Tiebreaker: Association football

+Extra time tiebreaker

 After regular time or 90 minutes, the usual method is extra time, where each team will play two 15-minute periods of extra time.
 The team that leads at the end of 30 minutes wins the tie.
 If, at the end of extra time, after 120 minutes, no winner can be decided, the match goes to a penalty shoot-out.

+Penalty shoot-out tiebreaker

-Occasionally, in matches such as the Community Shield in England, the match can go straight to a penalty shootout after 90 minutes' play has been completed.
+Occasionally, in matches like the Community Shield in England, the match can go straight to a penalty shootout after 90 mins of play has been completed.

+Match replay

 Alternatively, in tournaments such as the English FA Cup, the match is replayed in its entirety, going through the aforementioned stages of extra time and penalties if the second match is drawn.
-This method is no longer used from the quarter finals onwards.
+This method is no longer used from the quarter-finals onwards.
 In league matches, when two or more teams are tied on points, a series of tiebreakers are adopted, where goal difference and head-to-head points are the most common ones.
 While some competitions (including FIFA competitions) use goal difference as the first tiebreaker, some others (including UEFA and AFC competitions) use head-to-head points.